byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_Installing_Testing.md

+# Step 2

-# 1. Step 2 - Symbiflow Installation/Testing Instructions
+# 1. Symbiflow Installation/Testing Instructions
 To use the Symbiflow tools you will need to install the toolchain in your own directory.
 - It will install into your personal CAEDM space and so will be accessible from any of the 220 Lab computers.
 - The installation will require about 3GB of space in your user space.